Qwizi/sharkservers/.github/PULL_REQUEST_TEMPLATE.md

 <!--
-Thank you for contributing to sharkservers-api! 🎉
+Thank you for contributing to sharkservers! 🎉

 Provide a general summary of your proposed changes in the Title field above.
 -->